 In the Lifetime of the Buddha

-The disobedient young iguana was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the chameleon of the story), a disciple of the Buddha who became his nemesis and whose teachings differed from those laid down by the Buddha.
+The disobedient young iguana was an earlier birth of one of the Buddha’s disciples who had been persuaded by his friend, after being invited time and time again, to skip his alms rounds and eat fancy morning meals at the monastery of Devadatta (the chameleon of the story), a disciple of the Buddha who became his nemesis.
 The Buddha told this story to the traitorous disciple and those who had reported his misbehavior to let them know that not listening to wise people can have bad results for the entire group.